Certora/Examples/CVLByExample/Summarization/Keywords/README.md

 ## AlwaysVsConstant.spec

 Here the function `get1` is summarized by `ALWAYS(7)` while `get2` is summarized by `CONSTANT`.
-This means that all calls to `get2` always return the same result but it can be other than `7`.
+This means that all calls to `get2` always return the same result though it can be different than `7`.
-Therefore, the rule `constantCanbeAnyValue` demonstrates that the `g2` can be to 7, while the rule `constantVsAlways` is violated as `get1` can be different than `get2`.
+Therefore, the rule `constantCanbeAnyValue` demonstrates that `g2` can be 7, while the rule `constantVsAlways` is violated as `get1` can be different than `get2`.

 Rule `constantDoesNotChange` checks whether `get2` is that value before each function.
-Notice that this rule is successfully verified on all functions, including `set2` demonstrating that contast summarization implies the same value even on state-changing functions.
+Notice that this rule is successfully verified on all functions, including `set2` demonstrating that contract summarization implies the same value even on state-changing functions.

 Run via ```certoraRun certora/conf/runAlwaysVsConstant.conf``` [A report of this run](https://prover.certora.com/output/1902/bda3b5a430e946dcb5fc20091d61ed41?anonymousKey=9df3fb1680b76a3c5ed74a72f66261a4acd56a0e)

 ## ConstantVSNondet.spec

-Here the function `get1` is summarized by `CONTANT` while `get2` is summarized by `NONDET`.
+Here the function `get1` is summarized by `CONSTANT` while `get2` is summarized by `NONDET`.
 This means that all calls to `get1` always return the same result and therefore the rule `checkConstantSummary` is verified.
 Since `get2` is summarized with `NONDET` two calls to `get2` can have different results and therefore the rule `checkNondetSummary` fails.